 DEDUCTIBLE is the amount of eligible charges shown in the Summary of Coverages, which must be paid by or on behalf of a covered person in any calendar year before reimbursement will be made under a coverage.

 EMPLOYER means Hertz Rent-A-Car.

-FULL-TIME BASIS means you regularly work at least 24 hours per week on a full-time basis for the employer.
+FULL-TIME BASIS means you regularly work at least 24 hours per week for the employer.

 HE or SHE and HIS or HER refers to all genders.